 - Our admissions policy has been drawn up in accordance with the School Admissions Code 2012.

-- The Island Free School will take students of mixed ability and aptitude aged 11–16.
+- The Island Free School will take pupils of mixed ability and aptitude aged 11–16.

-- We opened in September 2014 and in our first year, we admitted a maximum of 125 students into our first Year 7 cohort.
+- We opened in September 2014 and in our first year, we admitted a maximum of 125 pupils into our first Year 7 cohort.

 - Our published admission number for subsequent years is also 125 for Year 7.
 All Year 7 applicants will be admitted if fewer than 125 apply.

 Also please note that The Island Free School complies with the local authority’s co-ordinated admission arrangements.
 This requires parents to complete a common application form (CAF) which is provided by the Isle of Wight Council.
-Copies of the form are available from the admissions team at County Hall, Newport, Isle of Wight, PO30 1UD or via their website.
+Copies of the form are available from the admissions team at County Hall, Newport, Isle of Wight, PO30 1UD.
 For further details, please see the Council’s publication, Educating your child.

 If there are more applicants than places available, then the criteria below will apply, following the admission of children with a statement of Special Educational Needs that names the school.